Cost of living guide for students in Melbourne

 Transport

 They key to getting around Melbourne is to have a myki card for the trains, trams and buses.
-If you are travelling regularly, a monthly pass gets you unlimited travel within all zones for AU$100.
-A weekly pass is AU$46, a day pass is $9.20 and a single ticket is around AU$4.60.
+A 2-hour fare is AU$5.30, while a daily fare is AU$10.60.
+If you are traveling regularly, a weekly Myki pass costs AU$53.
 In some cases you may be eligible for a concession pass, which gives you a 50% discount on these fares.
 You can check you eligibility for a concession pass here, and international students might also be eligible for the International Student Travel Pass.

 Walking in Melbourne is a great way to get around, as is riding a bike.
 Hiring share e-bikes (eg. Lime Bikes) from the footpaths is also worthwhile if you don’t need to travel too far.